 The drops were the first product I tried.
 I’m going to admit something here that I’ve only admitted to my daughter: the first time I used it, I didn’t read the directions.
 I simply put a few drops in my hands and rubbed it all over my face.
 The next day, my daughter remarked on my “tan” and said it was really dark.
 I went back to take a look at the Tanologist bottle and read the directions, and they said to “add two to three drops to moisturizer.”
 Eek.
 No wonder it was too dark!
 I did it wrong!
 So the next time, I followed the directions, and I was very pleased with the results.
 For me, I have found that it’s best to add a few drops to my moisturizer and apply it to my face…then wait 15 or 20 minutes before applying foundation.
 And if you’re not wearing gloves or a tanning mitt when you apply it, wash your hands thoroughly immediately after using it.
 I learned the hard way…

-For use on my arms/legs/chest, I prefer the Tanologist Water.
+For use on my arms/legs/chest, at first, I preferred the Tanologist Water.
 It’s a spray, and I’ve found it easy to use.
 I spray a few pumps on my arms and legs, rub it evenly all over, and then quickly wash my hands (unless I’m wearing gloves).
 No one wants the insides of their hands to be tan, and this stuff will definitely tan the palms of your hands if you don’t wash it off quickly.
 Don’t ask me how I know.
 Like I said, at first, I preferred the water on my arms and legs, but I later discovered I prefer using the drops with my body lotion.
 I have friends who swear by the water, though.

 A word of caution: after you use it, wait a while before putting on clothes.
 I usually wait for it to air dry a little before I put on an old bathrobe.
 If it stains the inside of my old bathrobe, it’s OK, because I’ve had it forever.
 But the stuff will stain your clothes if you aren’t careful.

 I love the color it gives my skin, and I also love that it doesn’t have the same odor that a lot of other self tanners have.
 It does have an odor, but I actually like it!
 To me, the color seems more natural than other self tanners I have used in the past…and I’ve used a lot of them.
 And if you have those tiny white spots that show up on your skin at a certain age, Tanologist helps blend those spots to match the rest of your skin!
 Therefore, even when I have a real tan, I use it occasionally to help even out my skin tone.
-It has only looked streaky one time, and that was because when I washed my hands after applying it, some water ran down my forearm, so as the color developed, there was a white streak on my arm.
+It has only looked streaky one time, and that was because, when I washed my hands after applying it, some water ran down my forearm, so as the color developed, there was a white streak on my arm.
 So just be careful when you wash your hands.

 So yes, I plan keep a bit of a tan year round.
 I just don’t like the ghostly look on me.
 You can purchase Tanologist at your local Target or online from Target here.
 I’ve checked other places, and Target had the best pricing I could find.
 If you opt to try Tanologist, let me know what you think!